10 Organic Soils

 6. High shrinkage potential.
 The soils shrink markedly upon drying, and lose organic matter due to oxidation.
 Consequently, following drainage, the classification may change.

 8. Common nutrient deficiencies.
-The major nutrients nitrogen, phosphorus, potassium and sulphur, and the trace elements copper, selenium and molybdenum, are frequently deficient for crops and pasture.
+The major nutrients nitrogen, phosphorus, potassium and sulfur, and the trace elements copper, selenium and molybdenum, are frequently deficient for crops and pasture.

 9. Peats are very poorly drained, litters are variable.
-Organic Soils formed in peats are very poorly drained and those formed from litters may range from well drained to very poorly drained.
+In their natural state, Organic Soils formed in peats are very poorly drained and those formed from litters may range from well drained to very poorly drained.
+Most Organic Soils from peat in New Zealand have been artificially drained, leading to drastic shifts towards drier soil moisture conditions.

 Code Group Subgroup Example Series